Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 - After your enrollment begins, your health plan(s) will send you a welcome packet.

 If we determine you are not eligible, you will receive a denial letter that includes your rights to appeal and a refund of any premiums and applicable premium surcharges received.

-An enrolled family member may be enrolled in only one medical or dental plan.
-If you and your spouse or state-registered domestic partner are both independently eligible for PEBB insurance coverage, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
-For example, you could defer PEBB retiree medical for yourself and enroll as a dependent on your spouse’s or state-registered domestic partner’s medical coverage.
+An enrolled dependent may be enrolled in only one PEBB medical or dental plan.
+If you and your spouse or state-registered domestic partner are both independently eligible for PEBB insurance coverage, you need to decide which of you will cover yourselves and any eligible children on your PEBB medical or dental plans.
+For example, you could defer PEBB retiree medical for yourself and enroll as a dependent on your spouse’s or state-registered domestic partner’s PEBB medical coverage.